cocos-creator/docs-3d-deprecated/en/scripting/load-assets.md

 loader.release(deps);
 ```

-**One last note:** JavaScript's garbage collection is deferred.
+> **Note**: JavaScript's garbage collection is deferred.
 Imagine a situation where, after you released the `loader's` reference to an asset, the game logic requests the asset again.
 At this point, garbage collection has not started (the timing of garbage collection is uncontrollable), or somewhere in your game logic still holds a reference to this old asset.
 This means that this asset still exists in memory, but the `loader` has no access, it will be reloaded.
 This causes this asset to have two identical copies in memory, wasting memory.
 This isn't a problem for just one asset, but if there are many similar assets or assets being loaded more than once, may put a strain on the available memory.
 If your memory runs high please carefully check the game logic for leaks.
 If not, the garbage collection mechanism will normally reclaim the memory.

 ---